Posted on: November 28, 2022

-So, what are the pros and cons of working from home?
+So, what are the benefits of working from home?
 Does it make us more productive and do the benefits outweigh any potential drawbacks?

 Hybrid ways of working have become extremely popular in the UK with research suggesting productivity increases with flexible working in place.
 A whopping 75% of workers surveyed said their level of productivity would increase at home without office distractions and it has been reported that two-thirds of remote workers are more productive compared to in-office workers.